 - Tuition fees for the host institution in China

 They also receive:

 - Outpatient medical services

 - Comprehensive insurance for foreign students studying in China.

 Please note that the scholarship doesn’t cover any tuition fees due to the University of Leeds during your Study Year Abroad.

-- The final application deadline for a September 2019 start is 20 June.
+- The final application deadline for a September start will be in June.
 Please note that you will need to begin the process much earlier in order to complete your application by this deadline.

 - The scholarships are awarded through Hanban, but we need to provide a recommendation.
 In order to do this we require a reference from an EAST tutor, and will also take into account the links that you have with the BCI.
 Please make sure that you familarise yourself with the Hanban application procedure, talk to your EAST tutors, and contact us early to check your eligibility.